annebrown/docs-pub/docs/tech/languages/javascript/flow-ctrl.md

 ## Continue

-- skip remainder of this iteration of a loop
+- skip remainder of this iteration of the loop

 ## Try Catch Throw Finally